Probabilistic Cellular Automata: between deterministic Wolfram's rules 23, 77, 178 and 232: Concluding remarks

 \section{Concluding remarks}

 We have presented a Probabilistic Cellular Automaton (PCA) that generates a parametric square defined by $0 \leq p, r \leq 1$, whose vertices correspond to the deterministic Wolfram rules 23 $(p=0, r=0)$, 77 $(p=1, r=0)$, 178 $(p=0, r=1)$, and 232 $(p=1, r=1)$.
+This PCA can be applied to study opinion dynamics in situations where agents exhibit hesitation, where $p$ determines the likelihood of an agent keeping its current state when its neighborhood is evenly split, and $r$ quantifies the agent’s reluctance to adopt a position that goes against the majority.
+By combining these two forms of uncertainty, the model provides a framework for exploring how hesitation influences the evolution of opinions within social systems.

-This PCA can be analyzed using a Markov process description, where the states are given by the coordinates of the stochastic vector, which evolves according to the corresponding Stochastic Transition Matrix (STM).
+Low size PCA can be analyzed using a Markov process description, where the states are given by the coordinates of the stochastic vector, which evolves according to the corresponding Stochastic Transition Matrix (STM).
 For small system sizes, the asymptotic behavior can be determined as a function of the initial conditions and the parameters $p$, $r$.
 We have shown that, for $0 < p, r < 1$, the STM is diagonalizable and positive.
 This implies that it has a simple eigenvalue equal to 1, while all other eigenvalues have modulus less than 1.
 Therefore, the asymptotic dynamics of the PCA are determined by the eigenvector associated with the eigenvalue 1.
 Consequently, a unique stationary stochastic vector is reached for all initial conditions.
 In contrast, the positivity of the STM is lost along the edges of the square, i.e., when either $p=0$ or $p=1$ or $r=0$ or $r=1$, and in particular at its vertices.
 At these points, the asymptotic vector depends on both the initial conditions and the parameter values.

 It is worth noting that the asymptotic behavior of the PCA is not continuous along some the edges of the square, nor at its vertices.
 These dynamical discontinuities arise from the appearance of additional eigenvalues with modulus 1 along the edges.
 In particular, it has been shown that periodic behavior (of period two) that does not occur in the interior of the square, may arise on the boundary, and especially at the vertices.
 Moreover, these conditions, namely, the probability distributions over configurations that lead to periodic behavior, can be explicitly identified.